Family and Children

 Option 1

-A parent who has sole legal decision-making or a parent with joint legal decision-making whose home is the primary residence of a child, who because of either 1) health or safety reasons or 2) due to employment of the parent or the parent’s spouse may be given permission to leave before the 45 days.
-(ARS § 25-408(F)(1))
+A parent who has sole custody (legal decision-making) or a parent with joint custody whose home is the primary residence of a child, who because of either 1) health or safety reasons or 2) due to employment of the parent or the parent’s spouse may be given permission to leave before the 45 days.
+A.R.S. § 25-408(F)(1)

 Option 2

-A parent who shares joint legal decision-making and has about the same amount of parenting time as the nonmoving parent, and who because of 1) health and safety reasons of the child or 2) because of employment of the parent or the parent’s spouse may be given permission to leave before the 45 days.
-(ARS § 25-408(F)(2))
+A parent who shares joint custody (legal decision-making) and has about the same amount of parenting time as the nonmoving parent, and who because of 1) health and safety reasons of the child or 2) because of employment of the parent or the parent’s spouse may be given permission to leave before the 45 days.
+A.R.S. § 25-408(F)(2)

-When a Judge reviews a relocation petition case, they will look at some of the following:
+When a judge reviews a relocation petition case, they may look at some of the following:

-• The same considerations they took when first deciding legal decision-making and parenting time;
+The same considerations they took when first deciding custody (legal decision-making and parenting time);

 Whether children are being raised in a single household or through co-parenting, it is important for service members to be aware of the programs and resources available to military members raising children.